Seasonal-MC/Johnystar-s-MC-server-documentation/docs/joining.md

 ## Prerequisites

-**In order to be able to join and play on the server, you need all of the following:**
+**In order to be able to join and play on the server, you will need all of the following:**

 - a copy (official or cracked) of Minecraft Java Edition version 1.14.4
 - a Discord account with an email attached to it

 ### Minecraft client

 You can connect with any vanilla or modded Minecraft client version 1.14.4.
 The only officially supported version is vanilla or client-side modded 1.14.4.
-If you encounter bugs when connected with a different version of Minecraft, please try connecting with vanilla 1.14.4.
+If you encounter bugs while connected with a different version of Minecraft, please try connecting with vanilla 1.14.4.
 If something goes wrong, you will only get support if you're on 1.14.4 and even then only limited support if you have a non-vanilla client.

-In order to run the most optimal version (vanilla 1.14.4) you need:
+In order to run the most optimal version (vanilla 1.14.4) you will need:

 - a system that can run Java
     - Windows (ideally Windows 10)
-    - Unix-like operating systems
+    - most Unix-like operating systems
         - Mac OS
         - Linux (Ubuntu or Linux Mint recommended for beginners)
         - BSD (OpenBSD, FreeBSD)